Cricket — Third-Best Among Low-Cost Carriers

-As with our 2017 results, when we tested network speeds in 2018, Cricket routinely hit that 8 Mbps ceiling, with the discount carrier averaging download speeds of 6.5 Mbps in our most recent tests.
+As with our 2017 results, the last time we tested network speeds, Cricket routinely hit that 8 Mbps ceiling, with the discount carrier averaging download speeds of 6.5 Mbps in our most recent tests.
 On the bright side, Cricket has removed that speed limit from its most expensive unlimited data plan (though its cheaper unlimited data plan has an even more restricted 3 Mpbs app), but Cricket made that move after we completed our testing.

-Our scores still reflect Cricket's 2017 LTE speed test results, but given the speed cap Cricket still imposes on most of its plans, we wouldn't expect a big change when we revise our scores later this year.
+Our scores still reflect Cricket's older LTE speed test results, but given the speed cap Cricket still imposes on most of its plans, we wouldn't expect a big change when we revise our scores later this year.

 Plans (18/25 points)

 At least one Cricket plan is no longer subject to the 8 Mbps speed cap.
-Opt for Cricket $60-a-month unlimited plan ($55 with autopay enrollment), and you can enjoy uncapped LTE speeds and 15GB of hotspot data, though video streaming is restricted to 480p resolution.
+Opt for the carrier's $60-a-month Cricket More unlimited plan ($55 with autopay enrollment), and you can enjoy uncapped LTE speeds and 15GB of hotspot data, though video streaming is restricted to 480p resolution.
 That's a better value than Cricket's less expensive unlimited plan ($55 a month, or $50 with autopay), where a very restrictive 3 Mbps speed cap remains.